Yellow group — SECOND HALVES OF DRINK NAMES

 Why is “TAN” in the Yellow group?

-a type of drink, e.g. 'Gin and Tan', also known as a 'Gin and Tonic' variant
+a type of drink, e.g. 'Gin and Tan', made with gin and tonic water

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for April 17, 2026 #1040